Selecting High School Course and Activities

 Dr. Endlich, an experienced psychologist, can be particularly helpful for students with learning, emotional or developmental challenges.
 Certain colleges offer great services for students with these issues, but it’s important to take into account a student’s individual needs.

-College Tours and Interviews
+Preparing for College Tours and Interviews

 Visiting a school is one of the best ways to figure out if it’s a good match for you.
 We can help you plan and get the most out of these tours – for example, helping you think about what to look for and what to ask.
 While you’re there, you may have a chance to interview with the admissions staff; we will conduct practice interviews to make sure you’re as ready as can be when the time comes.